Getting started

 witness rgdd.se/poc-witness 28c92a5a3a054d317c86fc2eeb6a7ab2054d6217100d0be67ded5b74323c5806

 The first line declares a Sigsum log, its public key, and its API URL.
-This is required for interacting with a log.
+This is required to interact with a log.

-The next two lines declare witnesses and their public keys.
+The next three lines declare witnesses and their public keys.
 Witnesses verify cryptographically that logs only append new entries.
 This helps you know that you see the same logs as everyone else.

-The last two lines define a quorum rule saying that at least one of the two witness must have verified that the log is append-only in order for us to trust it.
+The final two lines define a quorum rule saying that at least two witnesses must have verified that the log is append-only in order for us to trust it.

 Generate a signing key-pair